inclusive-design/trust-meter/Terms of Reference.md

 Administrative issues that the technical committee will handle include:

+- Deciding on an appropriate open document licence for the technical specification.
+  - The licence must meet the requirements listed in the [Licence](#licence) section.
 - [Meeting Schedule](#meeting-schedule)
   - The technical committee shall decide among themselves when and how they will conduct their meetings.